benmvp/slides/2023/seattlejs/nextjs.md

 - My wife is actually here with me
   - She tagged along for us to celebrate our 13th wedding anniversary
+- As part of it we went on this boat tour on the water
+  - And the captain let me steer the ship for 30 minutes
+  - Including docking it

 /////
 <!-- .slide: data-background="#222" -->